 In 2001, StubHub signed its first deal with a professional sports team, partnering with the Seattle Mariners.

-In 2002, eBay was in talks to acquire StubHub for US$20 million, but the agreement fell apart over price.
+In 2002, eBay was in talks to acquire StubHub for US$20 million, although the agreement later fell apart over price.

-In 2004, Eric Baker left StubHub due to disagreements with Jeff Fluhr over the company's direction.
+In 2004, Eric Baker left StubHub due to a falling out with Jeff Fluhr over company direction, retaining a 10 percent ownership stake.

-In 2005, StubHub had a positive cash flow with sales of approximately US$200 million and revenues of approximately US$50 million and successfully lobbied for law changes in New York, Florida, and Pennsylvania regarding ticket sales.
+In 2005, StubHub had a positive cash flow with sales of approximately US$200 million and revenues of approximately US$50 million.
+The company also successfully lobbied for law changes in New York, Florida, and Pennsylvania regarding ticket sales.

 In November 2006, the New England Patriots sued StubHub for allegedly encouraging customers to break Massachusetts law by selling tickets for more than US$2 above their face value.

-In 2006, over 100 New York Yankees season-ticket holders suspected of reselling their seats on StubHub received letters denying them the right to buy playoff tickets and barring them from buying season tickets for the 2007 season.
+In 2006, more than 100 New York Yankees season-ticket holders suspected of reselling their regular-season seats on StubHub received letters denying them the right to buy playoff tickets and barring them from buying season tickets for the 2007 season.
+The New York Yankees revoked the season tickets of those who resold them on StubHub.

-In 2006, the value of tickets sold on the StubHub platform was approximately US$400 million, generating approximately US$100 million in revenue.
+In 2006, the value of tickets sold on the platform was approximately US$400 million and it generated approximately US$100 million in revenue.
+The company employed approximately 350 people at 12 locations.

-In 2007, Jeff Fluhr sold StubHub to eBay for US$310 million and left the company.
-Chris Tsakalakis became the company president.
+In 2007, Fluhr sold StubHub to eBay for US$310 million and left the company.
+Chris Tsakalakis became company president.

 In 2007, Major League Baseball partnered with StubHub to become the league's official online ticket reseller.